Summary

 Investing in housing is a classic way to gradually build wealth, either as a homeowner or landlord.
 Generally speaking, it's a sound strategy if your local economy's fundamentals are decent.
 Of course, this is unless you're buying into a twice-in-a-lifetime housing bubble.

 Home prices in the US skyrocketed by more than 33% since the start of the pandemic, buoyed by booming demand from homeowners and investors.
 Housing starts have steadily increased (until now), but population growth since the pandemic has been close to zero.
 Institutional investors in housing are now quietly heading for the exits, while real estate agents shout at the top of their lungs on social media not to miss out.
-As of my writing this, the iShares U.S. Home Construction ETF (BATS:BATS:ITB) is down roughly 28% for the year, after booming earlier in the pandemic.
+As of my writing this, the iShares U.S. Home Construction ETF (BATS:BATS:BATS:ITB) is down roughly 28% for the year, after booming earlier in the pandemic.
 Housing is far and away the most interest-rate-sensitive sector of the economy, making it ground zero for global central banks' ongoing battle with inflation.

 ITB is hotly debated among bullish and bearish investors because of how insanely cheap its holdings appear on a forward price-to-earnings basis.
 ITB's largest holding - D.R.
 Horton (DHI) - trades for 5.3x next year's earnings estimates.
 Lennar (LEN) trades for 5.3x next year's earnings as well.
 Homebuilder NVR (NVR) is historically a huge winner and trades for 10.8x 2023 earnings.
 PulteGroup (PHM) trades for 4.3x.
 And higher-end Toll Brothers (TOL) trades for 4.9x.